aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 system: I have had some fun playing with AI agents in a `qemu` VM built using the same tools.

-Thanks for reading, and 'til next time!
+Thanks for reading, and 'til next time! 👋

 <div class="hint" markdown="1">

-The ChromiumOS team is experimenting with a way (codename `baguette`) to run VM images directly, without going through LXD.
-[This post]({% post_url 2025-10-29-nixos-baguette-images-in-chromeos %}) describes how to build NixOS `baguette` images too.
+  The ChromiumOS team is experimenting with a way (codename `baguette`) to run containerless VM images.
+[This post describes how to use the approach described here to build NixOS `baguette` images]({% post_url 2025-10-29-nixos-baguette-images-in-chromeos %}).
 Give it a try and let me know how it works for you!

 </div>